cgrace0044/rock-paper-scissors/README.md

 ![Welcome Screen](docs/readme_images/welcome_page.webp)

 - Once the user enters their name the terminal greets them.
+- The username has to be greater than 0 but less than 15 characters.
+  - If not the user is prompted to enter their name again.
 - There is then a three seconds delay before the user is redirected to the options menu.

 ![Username Greeting](docs/readme_images/greeting.webp)

 ### Options menu
-- The options menu has three possible selections: `1` for Play, `2` for Instructions and `3` for Leaderboard.
+- The options menu has three possible selections: `1` for Play, `2` for Instructions, and `3` for Leaderboard.

 ![User Menu](docs/readme_images/options_menu.webp)

-- If the user does not input 1, 2 or 3 they will receive an error message asking them to input a valid option.
+- If the user does not input `1`, `2`, or `3` they will receive an error message asking them to input a valid option.

 ![User Menu](docs/readme_images/options_menu_error_message.webp)

 ### Instructions
-- If the user presses `2` and enter they will be shown the game instructions.
+- If the user presses `2` and enters they will be shown the game instructions.
 - The instructions are surrounded by a box border to make them clear and easy to read.
 - From the instructions menu you can either select play by pressing `1` or quit by pressing `2`.

 ![Instructions](docs/readme_images/instructions.webp)

 ### Leaderboard
-- If the user presses `3` and enter they will be taken to the leaderboard.
+- If the user presses `3` and enters they will be taken to the leaderboard.
 - From the leaderboard you can either select play by pressing `1` or quit by pressing `2`.

 ![leaderboard](docs/readme_images/leaderboard.webp)